ptarmiganlabs/butler-sos-docs/content/en/docs/getting_started/install_config/docker/_index.md

 Setting the log level to info in the config file will reduce log output.

-The Docker container implements Docker healthchecks, which means you can run `docker ps` to see whether the container is healthy or not:
+The Docker container implements Docker healthchecks, which means you can run `docker ps` to see whether the container is healthy or not (assuming Docker healthchecks are enabled in the config file, of course):

 ```bash